Dr. Malo André Hutson

 Dr. Hutson earned both his bachelor of arts in sociology and master of city planning degrees from the University of California at Berkeley and his doctorate in urban and regional planning from the School of Architecture and Planning at the Massachusetts Institute of Technology.
 Prior to joining the faculty at Berkeley, Professor Hutson was a Robert Wood Johnson Health and Society Scholar at the Center for Social Epidemiology and Population Health in the School of Public Health at the University of Michigan.

 At Berkeley, Dr. Hutson is a faculty member of the Diversity and Health Disparities Cluster at Berkeley.
-He has been interviewed by a range of media outlets, including The Wall Street Journal, The San Francisco Chronicle, The San Francisco Business Times, The Oakland Tribune, NBC News Bay Area, and National Public Radio, to name a few.
+He has been interviewed by a range of media outlets, including The New York Times, The Wall Street Journal, The San Francisco Chronicle, NBC News Bay Area, and National Public Radio, to name a few.

 He resides in New York City and Berkeley, California with his spouse, daughter, and son.